How to Create an SEO Strategy for Your Small Business

 If you have a WordPress, Wix or Shopify website and you want step-by-step guides and extra tips on writing and adding your SEO titles and descriptions, my SEO Essentials courses are a great place to start.
 Each course comes with full lifetime access, so you will receive any updates or extras as they become available, at no additional cost to you.
 Visit the Purple Horse Marketing Academy to enrol!

 You now have your basic SEO strategy mapped out.
-This will form the foundations of your wider SEO efforts, which you can carry out over several months depending on your time constraints.
+This will form the foundations of your wider SEO efforts, which you can carry out over several weeks or months depending on your time constraints.

 Depending on how much time you have to commit to your SEO, you could aim to optimise one or two pages every month and write a blog article each month.
 This involves adding keywords to your website text, writing optimised blog articles for your target audience and optimising the images on your website.
-I will cover on-page SEO and blogging in other guides.
+I will cover on-page SEO and blogging in further detail in my other guides.

 Once you have completed the steps in this guide, you will have made a really good start on your SEO strategy.
-Whilst this stage may seem tedious, it will allow you to embark on your SEO campaign safe in the knowledge that you are on the right track.
+Whilst this stage may seem tedious, it will allow you to embark on your SEO campaign safe in the knowledge that you are on the right track, and it can offer some quick wins when you optimise the right pages for attainable keywords.

 About the Author